YqunYang/FSVS-Net/README.md

 ## Datasets

-Related datasets are being orgnized, and are expected to be available in June.
+Related datasets are being orgnized, and are expected to be available in July (originally planned for June, but delayed due to the complexity of the dataset preparation).

 ## License